AlphaSlayer1964/kemono-dl/README.md

 # Kemono.party-Downloader
 This is a quick and dirty kemono.party downloader using python.

+## How to use
+1. Install python
-You will need to install bs4 by using the command "pip install bs4".
+2. Install bs4 using the command ```pip install bs4```
-Ypu will aslo need to chnage the Download_Location variable at the top and all four of the cookie values for kemonoparty.
+3. Edit kemono-dl.py and chnage the Download_Location variable
+4. Edit kemono-dl.py and change all four of the cookie values for kemonoparty
-You can get the cookie values from using a chrome or firefox extention.
+   - You can get the cookie values from using a chrome or firefox extention
-They are needed so requests can get past their ddos protection.
+   - You must pass a cookie value or their ddos protection won't let the script access the site
-Then place the users main page link in the Users.txt file (one user per line). links should look like: https://kemono.party/patreon/user/*******
+5. Place users main page link or post link in the Users.txt file

-WARNINGS!
-If you stop the script while it is downloading what ever file was last being downloaded will probably be broken and skipped next time.
-Also you might get IP banned from kemono party if you use it a lot (though this has not happened to me and I've used this script a lot in testing and actual use just be warned)
-If the site changes the script might break.
-Just notieced some files can be none kemono hosted so they probably won't downlaod (example youtube links) Also noticed some "download able files" are not even real files so will need to look into that???

-TO DO:
+   - One entry per line
+   - links should look like: https://kemono.party/patreon/user/*****
+6. Run ```python kemono-dl.py```

+## To do:
-Intigrate youtube-dl for downloading videos?
+- [ ] Intigrate youtube-dl for downloading external video links
-Create a links.txt file to hold all embeded links in content section.
+- [ ] Extract all external links to a single file
-Need to look into duplicate names for files and downloads Images in content section might not display in Content.html? (maybe new method of saving content is needed) Figure out how to format readme lol!
+- [ ] Duplicate names for files and downloads
+- [ ] Images in content section might not display in Content.html? (maybe new method of saving content is needed)
+- [ ] Allow file structer to be changed in command line
+- [ ] Allow file location to be set in command line
+- [ ] Allow a cookie.txt file to be read in

+## Keep in mind
+- Using this might get you IP banned from kemono party.
+  - This has not happened to me but is a possibility
+- If the site changes the script might break.
+- Kemono party places some external links as "files" currently they will not be downloaded.
+- Kemono party seems to have files in the download section that are broken.
+  - ie the file isn't actually a file